JamesDeChavez/tftrolldown/client/src/game/README.txt

 3. Add new champion images to /assets folder; README in the /assets folder will have location of new image files

-4. Update Unit and BenchUnit components for new image files
+4. Update Unit, BenchUnit and  components for new image files

 5. Make any fixes to image file names, as necessary